cosmos/sdk-tutorials/auction/tutorial/24-app.md

 	app := &App()
 ```

-Define the parameter keeper and module parameters.
-Define the keepers of your application
+Define the parameter keeper and module parameters then define the keepers of your application

 ```go